Operators

 //but sampled only every 4th element in the 0-th dimension

 The vast majority of the data operators are either unary or binary.
 Unary operators accepting either single input data container (to operate in-place), or both an input and output data container (of the same type) to operate out-of-place.
 Binary operators require two input data containers, and a single output data container (all not necessarily of the same type) to carry out an out-of-place execution.
 There are two additional categories of operator beyond unary/binary.
 These are ‘transforming’ and ‘inspecting’ operators.
 Transforming operators are specific form of unary operator which accept an input and output data container, that are not of the same type, and change the input into the output.
 While, inspecting operators do not modifying the input data container at all, but are used to compute some information from it (e.g. finding a maximum in an array).
+A fourth base class, MHO_UnaryInPlaceOperator, exists for unary operators that only support in-place operation (no out-of-place variant).
 While the aforementioned cases cover all of the use cases in HOPS4, the operator interface is very generic and for future use cases any number of input/output arguments is possible, as long as the underlying implementation provides the appropriate overloads.

 Specific data operations